 Other false representations include the illustration of PoC’s as hypersexual beings, aggressive and predatory when we ask for what we want or need, a trophy to some and a curiosity to others.
 ‘I do have to always be wary of being tokenized and fetishized.
 I have to listen for key buzzwords to figure out, are you into me?
 Or are you into getting a stamp in your ethnicity passport?’ – Kevin Patterson.

-‘I had forgotten was that poly spaces are often exclusionary of PoCs.
-Is that exclusionary deliberate or unintentional?’
+‘I had forgotten that poly spaces are often exclusionary of PoCs.
+Is that exclusion deliberate or unintentional?’

 Racial politics even inhabit BDSM.
 Race play is a variation of a scene in which the participants replicate the power dynamics of typical historical and contemporarily relevant representations of race.
 In 2019, should we still be having conversations about how blackface performances are cartoonish, dehumanizing tropes of the systematic social and political repression of PoCs throughout the ages?